cfhamlet/os-pywf/README.md

 * ``--callback``, a function invoked when response received.

-    We wrap PyWorkflow with most famous Python http library [requests](https://github.com/psf/requests) and provide more powerful callback.
+    We wrap PyWorkflow with most famous Python HTTP library [Requests](https://github.com/psf/requests) and provide more powerful callback.
 The callback function have three parameters: task, request and response.

     ```
     # app.py